intersystems-community/iris-angular-template/dev.md

 Delegated Authentication
 ------------------------

-To activate delegated authentication, change the authentication of the app-name/api web application in the management portal to delegated.
+To activate delegated authentication, change the authentication of the angular-template/api web application in the management portal to delegated.
 After that, you should create a [ZAUTHENTICATE.MAC](https://docs.intersystems.com/iris20232/csp/docbook/Doc.View.cls?KEY=TSQS_DelAuthExPartOne) routine in a 'rtn' subfolder of the project, inside of which you will put your custom authentication code.
-Finally, you should update the module.xml file by adding the ZAUTHENTICATE routine as a resource, and then run `zpm "app-name activate`" in your IRIS terminal.
+Finally, you should update the module.xml file by adding the ZAUTHENTICATE routine as a resource, and then run `zpm "angular-template activate`" in your IRIS terminal.

 Useful Resources
 ================